humayuntanwar/100-days-of-Machine-Learning/README.md

     passed the processed titanic data thorugh the kMeans clustering to see how many people survived and how many didnt getting fairly good prediction of about 70%

+### Day 14
+    implmented the K means clsutering algorithm from the scratch learned alot of the basic functionality tested our own k means on titanic data compared results with sklearn kmeans
+    ours is fasters, maybe due to haevy sklearn imports